 Management fees are factored into application fees unless gross receipts indicated on a CUA holder's annual report are greater than $25,000.
 If so, than management fees are determined using Market Price Method and are billed to the CUA holder annually.
-Application fees are deducted from the amount owed when this method is used.

 The National Park Service has terms and conditions on all commercial service agreements.The standard and park specific permit conditions are located on pages 4-7 of the application form.
 Isle Royale National Park has additional park specific operating conditions attached to an issued CUA for each specific activity i.e.: guided photography or guided backpacking/hiking, etc. For a copy of these activity specific conditions prior to applying, please contact the CUA Administrator.

 36 CFR Section 5.3 states, "Engaging in or soliciting any business in park areas, except in accordance with the provisions of a permit, contract, or other written agreement with the United States, except as specifically authorized under special regulations applicable to a park area, is prohibited."